arvidn/libtorrent/docs/dht_store.rst

 which this blob is stored is implied by the ``k`` argument.
 The key is the SHA-1 hash of the key (``k``).

 The ``cas`` field is optional.
-If present it is interpreted of the sha-1 hash of the sequence number and ``v`` field that is expected to be replaced.
+If present it is interpreted as the sha-1 hash of the sequence number and ``v`` field that is expected to be replaced.
 The buffer to hash is the same as the one signed when storing. ``cas`` is short for *compare and swap*, it has similar semantics as CAS CPU instructions.
 If specified as part